JensUweUlrich/ReadBouncer/README.md

 * [NASM Compiler](https://www.nasm.us/)
 * [NSIS](https://nsis.sourceforge.io/Main_Page) Needed for creation of installer executables
 * [UUID](https://linux.die.net/man/3/uuid) On Linux machines, `uuid` and `uuid-dev` need to be installed (e.g. `sudo apt install uuid uuid-dev`)
+* [TAR](http://gnuwin32.sourceforge.net/packages/gtar.htm) On Windows, make sure tar is installed on the system

 Then just need to clone the repository to your computer, create a <b>build</b> directory within cloned directory and let cmake do the work for you